 Liberia is one of the poorest countries in the world, with more than 52% of its 5.2 million inhabitants living in poverty.
-Electrification rates are low, with only 7% of the population connected to the national grid and another 21% connected by off-grid solutions such as mini-grids or off-grid solar (OGS) products.
+Electrification rates are low, with only 18% of the population connected to the national grid and another 14% connected by off-grid solutions such as mini-grids or off-grid solar (OGS) products.
 Rural and remote areas are disproportionately affected by energy poverty, primarily due to infrastructure, supply-chain, and affordability constraints.

-The Government of Liberia (GoL) has made energy access a priority and has placed a strong emphasis on off-grid electrification to reach universal energy access targets.
+The Government of Liberia (GoL) has made energy access a priority and placed a strong emphasis on off-grid electrification to reach universal energy access targets.
 The Rural and Renewable Energy Agency (RREA), an independent agency of the GoL tasked with accelerating the economic transformation of rural Liberia, aims to provide access to more than 250,000 OGS products by 2030.
-However, OGS unaffordable and products remain inaccessible for a significant share of the population, especially the poorest and most vulnerable.
+However, OGS products remain unaffordable and inaccessible for a significant share of the population, especially the poorest and most vulnerable.

-In order to address these challenges, EnDev and the RREA with funding from the World Bank's Liberia Electricity Sector Strengthening and Assets Project (LESSAP) - are implementing a joint results-based financing (RBF) approach to support access to quality-certified solar home systems (SHS) across Liberia.
+In order to address these challenges, the RREA - with funding from the World Bank's Liberia Electricity Sector Strengthening and Assets Project (LESSAP) - and EnDev are implementing a joint results-based financing (RBF) approach to support access to quality-certified solar home systems (SHS) across Liberia.

-The DSS element of the joint RBF aims to bridge the affordability gap for the poorest and hardest-to-reach by targeting counties with high multi-dimensional poverty.
-The pilot is initially implemented in two counties - Gbarpolu and Grand Cape Mount - with possibility for expansion.
+The DSS element of the joint RBF, implemented by BRAC Liberia as fund manager, aims to bridge the affordability gap for the poorest and hardest-to-reach by targeting counties with high multi-dimensional poverty.
+The pilot is implemented in Gbarpolu, Grand Cape Mount, Grand Kru, River Cess, Nimba, Bomi, and Sinoe.
 All residents within the selected districts are eligible to purchase one subsidised product.
-Compensation to companies follows an RBF approach, with payments delivered upon verification of eligible sales and other milestones.
-EnDev has hired BRAC Liberia to act as the fund manager for the DSS element.
+Customer eligibility is checked at the point of sale with an eligibility tool hosted by Kobo Toolbox.
+Compensation to companies follows an RBF approach, with payments delivered upon verification of eligible sales.

 Supply-side subsidies provided by the RREA complement DSS by fostering market expansion to hard-to-reach counties.
-This joint implementation approach therefore helps overcome the affordability gap, accelerate electricity access for lowincome households, and support the sustainable development of the OGS market in Liberia in the long term.
+This joint implementation approach therefore helps overcome the affordability gap, accelerate electricity access for low-income households, and support the sustainable development of the OGS market in Liberia in the long term.